DevExpress/devextreme-documentation/concepts/Common/Modularity/02 DevExtreme Modules Structure/viz/viz.md

-A folder containing modules that expose data visualization widgets.
+A folder containing modules that expose data visualization UI components.